-Ten years ago, few people knew about the significance of candida overgrowth, let alone the health benefits of embarking on a candida diet program.
-But today, thanks to new attitudes on the detriments of excess sugar consumption, and a growing interest in natural health and nutrition, more and more people are asking about diet as a way to cleanse candida.
-Here we’ll explain everything you need to know about candida and candida diets, so you can determine if a candida diet is right for you.
+Ten years ago, few people knew about the significance of Candida overgrowth, let alone the health benefits of embarking on a Candida diet program.
+But today, thanks to new attitudes on the detriments of excess sugar consumption and a growing interest in natural health and nutrition, more and more people are asking about diet as a way to cleanse your body of Candida.
+Here we’ll explain everything you should know, so you can determine if a Candida diet is right for you.

 What Is Candida?

-Candida is nothing new — nor is it necessarily something to be feared.
-Candida is not a “bad” thing in and of itself.
-In fact, every living person is harboring multiple strains of candida at all times.
+Candida is nothing new.
+Candida is not a "bad" thing in and of itself.
+In fact, every living person is harboring multiple strains of Candida at all times.
 Candida becomes an issue when it overgrows and crowds out other beneficial microbes.
 When this happens, it disrupts the balance of beneficial bacteria, fungus, and yeasts in your gut microbiota, resulting in symptoms, ranging from mild to severe.

 What Causes Candida Overgrowth?

 The main factors that lead to Candida yeast overgrowth include:

 - Antibiotic use[3, 4]

 - Steroid use[3, 4]

 - Chronic stress